Theme from Valley of the Dolls

 Wayne soon became established on the international circuit, and has toured or gigged with Bobby Watson, Ernest Ranglin, James Williams, Kirk Whalum, and Todd Williams to name a few.
 Wayne’s fifteen-year collaboration with vocalist Nnenna Freelon has taken him to numerous international festivals, performances at the Kennedy Center and Dizzy’s Club Coca-Cola, and he played on three of her six Grammy-nominated albums.
 Wayne’s diverse talents have led him to tour and record extensively with the New York Ska Jazz Ensemble, and he has recorded with acclaimed reggae drummer, Sly Dunbar, and with Bob Marley’s saxophonist, Dean Fraser.

-Wayne plays at All Souls, Suffren, NY and in the evening jazz services at Redeemer Presbyterian Church, Manhattan.
-He has also played at Jazz Vespers at St Peter’s Church, Manhattan.
+Wayne is currently playing at All Souls Community Church, Suffren, NY and in the evening jazz services at Redeemer East Side Presbyterian Church, Manhattan, and has also played at Jazz Vespers at St Peter’s Church, Manhattan.
 Wayne’s eclectic abilities are flourishing thanks to collaborations with folk-rock artists Dana Edelman, Cordelia Stephens and legendary folk artist Christine Lavin with whom he has also recorded.
 Since 2014 Wayne has been playing orchestral music with the Centre Symphony and New York Symphonic Arts Ensemble.
 In 2013 he played in the Off-Broadway Production “Deadly She-Wolf Assassin” by Fred Ho at LaMaMa Theater.
-He plays regularly in a rehearsal Big Band at Lincoln Center lead by The Director of Music for LaGuardia School of the Arts, Kevin Blancq.
+He also plays regularly in a rehearsal Big Band at Lincoln Center lead by The Director of Music for LaGuardia School of the Arts, Kevin Blancq.

 As a result of his passion for teaching bass, Wayne was invited to be on the jury for the Collegiate Jazz Festival at The University of Notre Dame.
 He taught bass for three years at Nyack College, Manhattan and has taught numerous workshops in schools and universities, and teaches private lessons.
 He was the Artist in Residence at the Edna Manley School of Art and Music in Kingston, Jamaica in 2015.